anthony-linaro/shrinkwrap/documentation/overview.rst

 set of architecture features so that all components are consistent.
 Engineers bring their own kernel and rootfs to run on top of this foundation.

-Shrinkwrap provides an intuative command line interface frontend and (by default) a container-based backend so users don't have to think about the tools required to build or run their configs.
+Shrinkwrap provides an intuitive command line interface frontend and (by default) a container-based backend so users don't have to think about the tools required to build or run their configs.
 Everything is also transparent;
 users can discover every single invoked command with the ``--dry-run`` option.